cityshrimp/rmmv_fow/README.md

 6. Vision Brightness - Each origin has it's own vision brightness
 7. Map Hidden - Entire map is initially blacked out, and map is revealed by origins
 8. Strict Diagonals - Can configure whether origins can see past two diagonally-placed blocked tiles
+9. Targets - Events can be marked as a target.
+Targets will disappear when it stands on a fogged tile
+10. Blockers - Events can be marked as a blocker.
+Blockers can block vision.
-9. Tile Type by RegionId:
+11. Tile Type by RegionId:
   - Plain: Can always see through
   - Forest: Cannot see through unless on a hill, mountain, watchtower, or have flying vision
   - Hill: Cannot see through unless on a hill, mountain, watchtower, or have flying vision